benoctopus/Hangman-Game/README.md

 Note: Sometimes this website may cause the browser to give an error stating that the js scripts used are insecure.
 I'm not entirely sure why that might be, but i promise that it's all safe :)

+### Attributions

+Background image taken from pixelbay.com, listed as free for personal use and redistribution with no attribution neccisary.

 ### License

 See included license file.